gzweigle/open-hybrid-piano/WARNINGS.md

 Use an external power supply that includes short-circuit protection.

-Many of the boards include Low Dropout Regulators (LDO).
-When selecting the LDO to install onto the circuit board, select one that includes short-circuit protection.
+Some boards include low dropout voltage regulators (LDO).
+The LDO should include short-circuit protection.
 This means that if the LDO output is accidentally shorted to ground, the LDO will current limit to a specified value.
 This current limit can be used when calculating the worst-case total current of the board.
+See the bill_of_materials files in hardware directories for recommended LDO devices.

 ## Power and Ground Pins